PDL::Objects - Man Page

 Output Auto-Creation and Subclassed Objects

-method to create the output object.
+method on either instance or class to create the output object.
 (See PDL::Indexing for a discussion on Output Auto-Creation.)
 This behavior is summarized as follows:

 Author